Can I plan my own farewell ceremony? Where would I begin?

 So, where do you start?

-A good place to begin is to choose the Funeral Home you wish to take care of the arrangements.
+When ready, you may choose the Funeral Home you wish to take care of the arrangements.
 You may even go to some funerals and see if you like the way they are conducted.
 Check the local paper and gain the celebrant's permission via the Funeral Director.

 Then make an appointment and speak to one of their Funeral Arrangers.